Maryam81609/commander/README.md

-# Commander: A Runtime Verification Tool for Antidote Applications
+# Commander: An Execution-based Model Checker for Antidote Applications
 Commander explores all possible behaviors in a written test scenario by the developer to check the specified invariants in Antidote [1] applications.
 It considers both interaction between the application and Antidote data centers (DCs) and between two different DCs while propagating the updates.
 Commander has two phases: *recorder* and *replayer*.
 It first runs the test case and records all calls to the SUT API functions in addition to deliveries of those update logs to remote DCs.
 Either of a call to the SUT API function or delivering its log to a remote DC is referred as an event.
 Then, in *replay* phase, it exercises all possible permutations of the recorded trace of events, preserving the causality between events.
 Commander employs two schedulers: *delay* and *random* schedulers.
 Developers can tell the Commander which scheduler to use.